 A national response to Winterbourne View’.

-How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View, owned by similar venture capital to Winterbourne’s Castlebeck.
+How could this be a response to Winterbourne, when ‘community living’ is the same for profit living arrangement as Winterbourne View was owned by similar venture capital to Winterbourne’s Castlebeck.

-But neither parents or disabled are given any rights or say in this care or even guaranteed access to their loved ones.
+But neither parents nor disabled are given any rights or say in this care or even guaranteed access to their loved ones.

-The real purpose was to devolve money to local Health and Social Care Trusts increasingly private companies who PROVIDE the care.
+The real purpose was to devolve money to local Health and Social Care Trusts increasingly private companies who commission this care.

-In fact, this was the first ever audit of inpatients in the NHS, or independent care and assessment Units.
+This was the first ever audit of inpatients in the NHS assessment Units.

-The audit was needed, to shear up the remaining public health provision between the chosen venture/private capital providers and to ascertain which Local Authority, NHS payments for past/present treatment could be reimbursed from- see Sunday Times 2014 http://www.thesundaytimes.co.uk/sto/news/uk_news/Health/article1478483.ece
+This audit was needed to shear up the remaining public health provision between the chosen venture/private capital providers and to ascertain which Local Authority/ NHS payments for past/present treatment could be reimbursed from- see Sunday Times 2014 http://www.thesundaytimes.co.uk/sto/news/uk_news/Health/article1478483.ece

 And to achieve the only change to care services- treating inpatients in the area they originated from rebranded as ‘community living’.

 The last general audit of the total number of LD/Autism/CB was in 2011.